nabil-elouaamari/novelty-aware-recommenders/data/docs/research-plan.md

 Countermeasure:
 - Classify users as explorer/loyal based only on their training interactions (for example, the number of different genres they played before the test period).
-- The experiment must treat both the baseline (EASE) and your novelty-augmented EASE: with the same input data, same filtering rules, same evaluation protocol and same tuning procedure.
+- The experiment must treat both the baseline (EASE) and your novelty-augmented EASE: with the same input data, same filtering rules, same evaluation protocol, and same tuning procedure.

 ##### 3. How I could introduce researcher bias (Am I (unintentionally) nudging results?):
 - Cherry-picking a λ that looks best on test; hiding λ settings that underperform.